-Professional non-emergency ground ambulance transportation to a hospital or nursing facility in the surrounding area where your ambulance transportation originates.

-All of the following are required to qualify for benefits:

-- The services required to treat your illness or injury are not available in the facility where you are currently receiving care. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition. - During transport your medical condition requires the services that are provided only by a ground ambulance that is professionally staffed and specially equipped for taking sick or injured people to or from a health care facility. - The ground ambulance has the necessary patient care equipment and supplies to meet your needs.
+- Non-emergency air or ground ambulance transportation to a hospital or nursing facility.
+All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available where you are currently receiving care. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition.

+- During transport your medical condition requires the services that are provided only by an air or ground ambulance. - In addition to the preceding requirements, for non-emergency air ambulance services to be covered, all of the following must be met: - You must already be receiving care at a hospital. - Great distances, inaccessibility of the pickup location by a land vehicle, or other obstacles are involved in getting you to the nearest hospital or nursing facility with appropriate facilities for treatment by ground transport.
-- Professional air or ground ambulance transport from a facility capable of treating your condition. - Professional ground ambulance transport to or from any location when you are physically and mentally capable of being a passenger in a private vehicle. - Professional ground ambulance roundtrip transports from your residence to a medical provider for an appointment or treatment and back to your residence. - Professional air or ground transport when performed primarily for your convenience or the convenience of your family, physician, or other health care provider.

-- Professional, non-emergency air ambulance transports to any location for any reason. - Nonprofessional air or ground ambulance transports to any location for any reason.
-This includes nonambulance vehicles such as vans or taxis that are equipped to transport stretchers or wheelchairs but are not professionally operated or staffed.
+- Air or ground ambulance transport from a facility capable of treating your condition. - Air or ground ambulance transport to or from any location when you are physically and mentally capable of being a passenger in a private vehicle. - Round-trip transports from your residence to a medical provider for an appointment or treatment and back to your residence. - Air or ground transport when performed primarily for your convenience or the convenience of your family, physician, or other health care provider, such as a transfer to a hospital or facility that is closer to your home or family. - Non-ambulance transport to any location for any reason.
+This includes private vehicle transport, commercial air transport, police transport, taxi, public transportation such as train or bus, rideshare vehicles such as Uber or Lyft, and vehicles such as vans or taxis that are equipped to transport stretchers or wheelchairs but are not professionally operated or staffed.